falahkun/emory_app/README.md

 ## Build App 🔥

-To build APK desired flavor use the following commands:
+To build APK use the following commands:

 ```sh